Dysport®

 How does DAXI by Revance compare to Dysport?

 DAXI, or DaxibotulinumtoxinA, is a new injectable neuromodulator created by Revance Therapeutics, Inc., based in California.
 DAXI is an injectable neurotoxin designed to treat fine lines and facial wrinkles, comparable to the effects of Dysport.
-The mechanism of both DAXI and Dysport are similar in function.
+The mechanisms of both DAXI and Dysport are similar in function.
 When the botulinum toxin is injected into the treatment area, it temporarily paralyzes the facial muscle, causing it to relax.
 The freezing of the muscle prevents repeated movements that cause creases, ultimately smoothing out fine lines and facial wrinkles.
-DAXI is unique to other neuromodulators because it contains a proprietary peptide contributing to its longevity.
+DAXI is unique to other neuromodulators because it contains a proprietary peptide that contributes to its longevity.
 While the effects of other botulinum toxin type A injections, such as Dysport, last 3-4 months, clinical trials for DAXI demonstrated cosmetic results with a median longevity of 6 months.

 Dysport has been approved by the FDA since 2009 for treating glabellar lines.
 DAXI was FDA-approved in late 2022 for the cosmetic treatment of glabellar lines.
 The clinical trials demonstrated the safety and efficacy of DAXI with promising results comparable to other injectable neuromodulators in the market.
 DAXI injections are expected to be widely available in 2023.
 An expert injector like Dr. Michele Green can work with you to determine which injectable neuromodulator best suits your needs and goals.
 Dr. Green was among the first dermatologists in NYC to offer Botox and Dysport injections and continues to embrace cutting-edge cosmetic treatments like DAXI.